If you are interested in purchasing signed copies of my books for friends, family, or your own collection, please e-mail

 These are other books or stories I’ve written which are not easily available.
 The Wishing Lantern is my first story that was ever accepted for publication and I hired an artist to turn it into a children’s book which I published in 1999.
 Hardcover copies are difficult to find, but the Kindle version is cheap.
 The world of the Wishing Lantern is related to the Landmoor series if you pay close attention.

-If you’ve read his far, you might also want to check out my e-zine, Deep Magic.
+If you’ve read this far, you might also want to check out my e-zine, Deep Magic.
 I regularly contribute stories and articles, including the short story/novella ‘The Beesinger’s Daughter’ featured in the June 2016 issue.
 My short story ‘Metamorphistry’ is in the June 2017 issue.
 My short story ‘Starman and Zucki’ is in the Summer 2018 issue and ‘El Chupacabra’ appeared in the Fall 2019 issue.